 It was imperative that the quality of the products did not suffer, as increased software quality would be critical for the client to continue growing in high-profile accounts.
 The client needed its testing efforts to be effective to guarantee that the data its members would be basing decisions on was valid.
 By turning to a managed services model, the client was looking to improve retention among testing talent and lower their overhead costs, while at the same time releasing all its applications on time, defect-free and with the same level of effectiveness.

 TEKsystems would create a scalable team using a blended delivery model of on-site and near-shore resources.
-We would leverage expertise and management support from our QA and Testing Center of Excellence at our Montreal Solution Centre (MSC) in delivering responsibilities such as planning and strategy, test suite and defect management, test execution oversight, and reporting.
+We would leverage expertise and management support from our QA and Testing Center of Excellence at our Montreal Innovation Centre in delivering responsibilities such as planning and strategy, test suite and defect management, test execution oversight, and reporting.

 At the beginning of each testing project, the client would prioritize and direct all project efforts per the project team model jointly defined with TEKsystems.
 The TEKsystems team would train on site at the client and then work remotely at the MSC, supplementing the client’s project teams.
 We would utilize its processes and offer recommendations for joint review and approval from the client.

 We would provide a delivery model that complemented the client’s existing capabilities in order to meet overall QA objectives.
 We would provide:

 The biggest risk with this engagement would be data security: figuring out how to put the right controls in place to ensure data integrity and security with an outsourced team.
 Resources aligned to the project at the MSC would dial into the client’s network but would not have administrative rights, therefore applications would not be able to be installed by TEKsystems without client approval and nothing—like copies of test cases or screens—could be stored or saved on the MSC’s network.
 This would provide another layer of security for the client’s sensitive information.